Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Introduction

-After the proof of the main Theorems~\ref{thm:MainTh3} and~\ref{thm:MainTh4}, we briefly turn to algorithmic considerations and the implementation of our results in Section~\ref{sec:imp}.
-Our \texttt{Magma} functionality is available online\footnote{ \url{http://iml.univ-mrs.fr/~ritzenth/programme/hyp-desc.tgz}}.
-We also discuss how this implementation can be combined with the results of~\cite{lr2012}, which concludes our exploration of the arithmetic aspects of the moduli space of genus $3$ curves by showing how to reconstruct a genus $3$ curve from its invariants over an extension of the field of moduli of minimal degree.
-This additional functionality has been added to the package \texttt{g3twists}\footnote{ \url{http://iml.univ-mrs.fr/~ritzenth/programme/g3twists_v1.1.tgz}}.
+After the proof of the main Theorems~\ref{thm:MainTh3} and~\ref{thm:MainTh4}, we turn to algorithmic considerations and the implementation of our results in Section~\ref{sec:imp}.
+Our \texttt{Magma}~\cite{Magma} functionality is available online\footnote{ \url{http://iml.univ-mrs.fr/~ritzenth/programme/hyp-desc.tgz}}.
+We also discuss how this implementation can be combined with the results of~\cite{lr2012}.
+This concludes the exploration of the arithmetic aspects of the moduli space of hyperelliptic genus $3$ curves started in that article; it shows how to reconstruct any given genus $3$ curve from its invariants over an extension of the field of moduli of minimal degree (which we now know to be at most $2$).
+This additional functionality has been added to the package \texttt{g3twists}\footnote{ \url{http://iml.univ-mrs.fr/~ritzenth/programme/g3twists_v1.1.tgz}}, and is included in the current versions of \texttt{Magma}.
 Section~\ref{sec:conc} concludes the paper and briefly discusses the remaining open questions on the descent of hyperelliptic curves.

+Table~\ref{tab:issues} gathers our state of knowledge (we \textbf{emphasize} what is proved in the present paper).